eProsima/Fast-DDS-docs/docs/fastddsgen/rpc_calculator_basic_app/includes/app.rst

-Generate the source code for the application
+Writing the application source code
 --------------------------------------------

 Now that the interface source code has been generated, the next step is to generate the application source code.